thejasvibr/tutorial_acoustictracking/README.md

 audio to remove echoes/noise/buzzing etc. The pre-processing can interfere with time-delay and threshold calculations.
 For Windows this can be checked by going to ```Control Panel -> Hardware and Sound -> Sound```.
 In ```Sound``` move to the ```Recording``` tab, and then to ```Properties --> Advanced``` and uncheck ```Enable audio enhancements```.

+## License
+All code and images in this repository are released under an MIT License.
+The multichannel audio 'ACTxx_2019-05-18_22-29-50_0000824.WAV' was collected by
+Lena de Framond - who needs to be contacted in case of any use outside of the scope of this tutorial.